-The Company has stock-based compensation plans, which are more fully described in Note 12, Stock-Based Compensation.
+The Company has stock-based compensation plans, which are more fully described in Note 13, Stock-Based Compensation.
 The Company accounts for those plans using a fair-value method and recognizes the expense in its Consolidated Statement of Income.

 Research and development costs are expensed as incurred.
-Research and development expense consists primarily of personnel-related expenses, including stock-based compensation, new product mask, external consulting and services costs, equipment tooling, equipment depreciation, amortization of intangible assets, as well as an allocated portion of our occupancy costs for such operations.
+Research and development expense consists primarily of personnel-related expenses, including stock-based compensation, as well as new product masks, external consulting and services costs, equipment tooling, equipment depreciation, amortization of intangible assets, and an allocated portion of our occupancy costs.
 Assets purchased to support the Company's ongoing research and development activities are capitalized when related to products which have achieved technological feasibility or have an alternative future use, and are amortized over their estimated useful lives.